pijiongmares/logseq/pages/Wonders Corp.md

 								- White are saved orders or orders made from sesame.menu (osaved)
 								- Green are today's orders
 								- Red are voided
-		- ###### call list relative (not link to orders)
+							- #### Call List Relative (No Link to Orders)
 								- used to review orders of the customer
 								- calls are not linked to any orders. it is used to review the orders using the call or calls
 								- ###### call section (right)
 								- shows the orders and call history (inbound and outbound) of the agent for the selected restaurant
 								- call : customer/client number or any number. also shows the saved contact information for the restaurant
 								- recorded time follows the restaurant's local time
 								- disable calls (for selected agents only) : option to redirect call to restaurant or the restaurant is close

-		  ---
 		- #### customer information and order list section (left sidebar)
 		- phone number
 		- name